aickin/functional-react/README.md

 When `setState` is passed in, it is a function with the same signature and behavior as React's `setState`.

 #### render({props, state}, handler) : ReactElement
-The first argument is the current props/state, which should be all that the component needs to render.
+The first argument is the current props & state, which should be all that the component needs to render.
 Note that the second argument is a function that will wrap an event handler function and return a handler that is always bound correctly to the correct component props & state.
 See the Event API below for event handler signatures.

 #### getInitialState() : object
 Returns the initial state of an instance of this component.
 This method is *not* passed props & state, as the component has not yet been created.